Insect Baculovirus Expression Service | BioCrest Sci

 • Kinases and phosphoproteins requiring active-site integrity

-• Membrane proteins, GPCRs, and ion channels (≤4 transmembrane domains with good success rates)
+• Membrane proteins, GPCRs, and ion channels (≤4 TMD)

 • Large proteins (>100 kDa) prone to truncation in E. coli